Find Affordable College Courses

 $4,329 Average Tuition & Fees

-Our 2023 rankings named Sinclair Community College the best value school in Ohio for visual and performing arts students.
-Located in the medium-sized city of Dayton, Sinclair Community College is a public school with a fairly large student population.
+Our analysis found Sinclair Community College to be the best value school for visual and performing arts students who want to pursue a degree in Ohio.
+Located in the midsize city of Dayton, Sinclair Community College is a public school with a large student population.

 In-state tuition fees for undergraduate students at Sinclair Community College are $4,329 per year.
 After completing their degree, visual and performing arts graduates from Sinclair Community College carry an average student debtload of $14,075.